A Unified Stochastic Hybrid System Approach to Aggregate Modeling of Responsive Loads: A Unified Hybrid System Model for Responsive Loads

+The hybrid system model described above can be used to capture the dynamics of various responsive loads under different demand response strategies.
+In the following, we will give two representative examples to illustrate its applications.

+\begin{example} \textbf{ HVACs} \end{example} The second-order HVAC model in the thermostat setback program described in~\cite{Wilson1985,Zhang2013} is a special case of the proposed hybrid sytsem~(\ref{eq:HS_ODE}).
+It has two discrete modes ($Q=\{0,1\}$), representing the ``OFF'' and ``ON'' power states of the HVAC, respectively.
+Each mode has a linear continuous dynamics:

-where the continuous state vector $x(t)=[x_{1}(t),\ x_{2}(t)]^{T}$ represents the air and mass temperatures, and $q=\{0,1\}$ represents the \textquotedblleft ON\textquotedblright /\textquotedblleft OFF\textquotedblright{} power state of the system, respectively.
-The vector field in each mode $q$ depends on the load parameters $A$ and $B_{q}$.
-Given a temperature setpoint $u_{\mbox{set}}$ and a deadband size $\delta$ (which constitutes the control parameters $\alpha$), the continuous domain is determined by
+where $x(t)=[x_{1}(t),\,x_{2}(t)]^{T}$ are the air and mass temperatures and $q(t)\in Q$ is the discrete mode.
+The matrix $A$ and $B_{q}$ are determined by the ETP parameters such as heat flux, thermal mass of the air, thermal mass of the inner solid mass, and so on.
+Given a temperature setpoint $u_{\mbox{set}}$ and a deadband size $\delta$, the continuous state spaces are given by